aws-samples/aws-graph-blockchain-indexer/subgraph/README.md

 Once the command has finished you will have a new folder with a basic template for a subgraph in it. `cd` into that folder.

 ### Using the Existing Subgraph
-If you want to start of with an existing example, you can use the `subgraph/boredApes` (or `subgraph/boredApes_simple`).
+If you want to start of with an existing example, you can use the `subgraph/boredApes`.
 It is a subgraph that indexes all transfers of the popular [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFT collection.
 Specifically, it tracks the BAYC NFTs.
 You can copy that folder into a new one and then start modifying it.
-The main difference between `boredApes` and `boredApes_simple` is the reliance on an archive node: `boredApes` call the smart contract during indexing and needs an archive node. `boredApes_simple` hardcodes some values and doesn't need to call the smart contract during indexing.
+To avoid requiring an archive node as a data source, `boredApes` hardcodes some values and doesn't need to call the smart contract during indexing.
 It only relies on event data.
 That's why it only needs a full node. `cd` into the newly created folder.

 ## Defining a Subgraph
 In the folder there are three main files of interest: